Stressed? Create a Meditation Garden

 Mindful Garden Design Includes all Five Senses

 Next, select plants that have some meaning for you.
+Scented plants like Lilac bushes take you back to fond memories.

-Pick some of your favorites but do keep in mind that plant selection may be dictated by the amount of sun or shade that your new backyard retreat receives.
+Pick some of your favorites, but do keep in mind that plant selection may be dictated by the amount of sun or shade that your new backyard retreat receives.
 Shady meditation rooms can rely on Hosta and other foliage plants rather than sun-loving flowering plants.

 Using plants that are of similar colors creates harmony in your new space but contrasting bold colors will energize the space.
 All of the parts to contribute to the whole.
 There is no right answer!